 Manchester was the first city of the industrial revolution, the city that shaped the modern world, the industrial strength city.

-These are the most spectacular sights to be seen, the great treasures of the city, the 7 Wonders of Manchester, each linked with one of our tours.
+These are the most spectacular sights to be seen, the great treasures of the city, the 7 Wonders of Manchester, each linked with our tours.

 If you don’t fancy a walk, book us for a talk!

 Ed Glinert is back giving talks with a monthly slot at Central Library and regular dates at Manchester Cathedral, so book him for your social club, U3A group, Probus set, National Trust outfit or local history society to give an illustrated talk on one of a huge variety of subjects: